-In yet another sign that cities and states are still figuring out how to implement mandatory paid sick leave laws, New York City recently released updated rules and new FAQs, currently in effect, to reflect and clarify amendments that were effective May of 2018.
+In yet another sign that cities and states are still figuring out how to implement mandatory paid sick leave laws, New York City released updated rules and new FAQs, currently in effect, to reflect and clarify amendments that were effective May of 2018.

 New York City is one of more than 40 cities and states that require employers to provide paid safe and sick time leave to workers — something the federal government does not require of private employers.